Five ways to make your photo session comfortable.

 3. Find a location where you're comfortable

-Not all photo sessions need to be on an epic cliffside (no shade to the cliff-lovers, we love cliffs).
-If you and your love would rather hang out at home and get photos hanging on the couch, plan a session around that.
-And don't be afraid to think outside of the box and plan your session in your swimsuits at the beach, rock climbing, at your favorite art gallery or whatever feels most like 'you'.
+Think about where you and your person feel most at ease.
+Is there a hike that means a lot to you?
+A part of the city you love?
+If you and your partner would rather hang out at home and get photos hanging on the couch, plan a session around that.
+Don't be afraid to think outside of the box and plan your session in your swimsuits at the beach, rock climbing, at your favorite art gallery or whatever feels most like 'you'.

 4. Look up inspiration